 10. Sink Into a Hot Tub

 Yes, there are those chilly fall days when you wish you could stay in bed all day.
 Fortunately, there are enchanting cold-weather hideaways all over Tirol, spa resorts that have perfected refined-meets-rustic luxury.
 From the moment you enter such a high-end spa, to the resonating “ahhh” as you sink into a hot tub… pure bliss!
 These sprawling recreation complexes come loaded with amenities that will please you, from steam rooms and dry-heat saunas to hot tubs.
 For the ultimate pampering experience, book a therapeutic massage or beautifying spa treatment, a soothing facial, a manicure … Well, there are so many wonderful ways to beat the cold and grey weather blues!
-If you’re seeking a fully pampered escape, take refuge at one of Tirol’s highly acclaimed luxury hotels with full-service spas.
+If you’re seeking a fully pampered escape, take refuge at one of Tirol’s highly acclaimed health and spa retreats.
 Such as Schwarz Hotel in Mieming or Alpenrose Hotel in Maurach.
 Or Theresa Hotel in Zell am Ziller, to name but a few.
 Alternatively, day spa resorts allow guests to make a journey into rejuvenation as well.
 Whether you want a quick, restorative massage or an intense pampering, you are spoiled for choice!